 Show them the money

-The pandemic is taking its toll on marketing budgets for most organisations.
+The current economic situation in the UK is taking its toll on marketing budgets for many organisations.
 The most important thing is to be open and honest from the get-go.
 If you’ve chosen wisely, your design team should be able to apply their creativity so you can get better value for money.